dfelinto/blender-manual/manual/grease_pencil/modifiers/introduction.rst

 Most of the modifiers share some special properties that restrict the effect only to certain items.

 Layer
-   Restricts the effect only to one layer or to any layers that share the same pass index.
+   Restricts the effect only to one layer or to any layers that share the same material :ref:`Pass Index <bpy.types.MaterialGPencilStyle.pass_index>`.

 Material
-   Restricts the effect only to material that share the same material or pass index.
+   Restricts the effect only to material that share the same material or material :ref:`Pass Index <bpy.types.MaterialGPencilStyle.pass_index>`.

 Vertex Group
    Restricts the effect only to a vertex group.